-Common vulnerabilities in IoT devices
+Common Vulnerabilities in IoT devices

 1. Hardcoded credentials

-The core problem with this vulnerability is that once an attacker obtains the firmware, whether by dumping it from the flash memory chip or extracting it from an update file, they can often retrieve these hardcoded credentials with minimal effort.
+Why: The core problem with this vulnerability is that once an attacker obtains the firmware, whether by dumping it from the flash memory chip or extracting it from an update file, they can often retrieve the hardcoded credentials with minimal effort.
 And since the same credentials are typically used across all devices of a specific model, compromising one device can lead to access to every other device that shares the same credentials.

 In the VHL IoT Penetration Testing Essentials course, we explore this vulnerability in practice by analyzing an IP camera that includes hardcoded credentials for both the root account and the RTSP video stream.
 By extracting and analyzing the camera’s firmware, we were able to uncover these credentials and demonstrate how this issue can lead to widespread compromise.